 Looking for a new role can feel daunting, especially when you start to look at job adverts that outline all the requirements for the role and you don’t feel like you fit many of them.

 Some adverts written by agencies or firms can be too specific.
-This can make candidates feel as though they shouldn’t apply although they might have the necessary experience to do the job.
+This makes candidates feel as though they shouldn’t apply although they might have the necessary experience to do the job.

 These ‘artificial boundaries’ narrow down a talent pool for recruitment and make it more difficult to find ideal candidates.
 There is no such thing as a ‘perfect candidate’ and while some firms will have non-negotiable requirements – just like some candidates with specific location or salary requirements – there are also things that they will be happy to be more flexible with.